Webvy.co

 How to Measure Brand Visibility in ChatGPT and Perplexity

-Growth teams should not measure AI search visibility like traditional SEO rankings.
+AI search visibility should not be measured like traditional SEO rankings.
 ChatGPT and Perplexity generate answers, cite sources, summarize options, and recommend brands directly.
 The measurement system needs to track presence inside answers, not only traffic, impressions, or keyword positions.

 Start with a controlled prompt set built around real buyer intent:

 Run the same prompts across ChatGPT and Perplexity, then compare answer patterns.
 Do not treat one answer as proof.
 AI answers shift by wording, source access, freshness, location, and platform behavior.
-The goal is to measure repeated visibility, not capture a single screenshot.
+Measure repeated visibility, not isolated screenshots.

 Track five layers.